okilisan/karlsen-miner/README.md

         --devfund-percent <DEVFUND_PERCENT>                The percentage of blocks to send to the devfund (minimum 2%) [default: 2]
         --experimental-amd                                 Uses SMID instructions in AMD.
 Miner will crash if instruction is not supported
     -h, --help                                             Print help information
-        --mine-when-not-synced                             Mine even when kaspad says it is not synced --nonce-gen <NONCE_GEN>                            The random method used to generate nonces.
+        --mine-when-not-synced                             Mine even when karlsend says it is not synced --nonce-gen <NONCE_GEN>                            The random method used to generate nonces.
 Options: (i) xoshiro (ii) lean [default: lean]
         --opencl-amd-disable                               Disables AMD mining (does not override opencl-enable) --opencl-device <OPENCL_DEVICE>                    Which OpenCL GPUs to use on a specific platform